wuruchi/compile1/paper.md

 # Acknowledgements

-We acknowledge contributions from Francisco Doblas-Reyes, Kim Serradell and all our Earth Science users.
+We acknowledge contributions from Francisco Doblas-Reyes, Kim Serradell and all our Earth Science Department users.

 # References

-No referencess